Sanjita90/Tour-Management-Project/readme.md

     - express(npm)

 ## First of all, run "mongod dbpath <path to db folder>" to run the database

+## Then run npm install from the project directory.

 ## To run the server, from the api directory, run "node server.js"